When You Wish Upon a Star: Legacy and influence

+In 1987, actor and singer Michael Crawford with the London Symphony Orchestra recorded a version of "When You Wish Upon a Star" for his debut album Songs from the Stage and Screen.
+Released as a single, it reached number 97 in the UK Singles Chart.

 Over the Christmas period in 2011, the finalists of The X Factor UK that year covered "When You Wish Upon A Star" for the year's Christmas advertising campaign for UK department store Marks & Spencer.

 Disney icon

-"When You Wish Upon a Star", along with Mickey Mouse, has become an icon of The Walt Disney Company.
-In the 1950s and 1960s, Disney used the song in the opening sequences of all the editions of the Walt Disney anthology television series.
-It has also been used to accompany the Disney logos – including the present-day logo – since the 1980s.
+"When You Wish Upon a Star", along with Mickey Mouse and Tinker Bell, has become an icon of The Walt Disney Company.
+Since 1954, Disney has used the song in the opening sequences of all the editions of the Walt Disney anthology television series.
+It has also been used to accompany the Disney logos – including the present-day logo – on films since the 1980s.
 All of the ships of the Disney Cruise Line use the first seven notes of the song's melody as their horn signals.
 Additionally, many productions at Disney theme parks – particularly firework shows and parades – employ the theme song.